helaili/jekyll-action/README.md

 ```

 ## Deprecation
 This action previously used a `JEKYLL_PAT` environment variable instead of the `token` parameter.
-This is now depreacted.
+This is now deprecated.

 ## I have a problem
 Create a `ACTIONS_STEP_DEBUG` secret with value `true` and run the workflow again.